Elliott Investment Management

-Elliott Investment Management is an American investment management firm.
+Elliott Investment Management L.P. is an American investment management firm.
 It is also one of the largest activist funds in the world.

 It is the management affiliate of American hedge funds Elliott Associates L.P. and Elliott International Limited.
-The Elliott Corporation was founded by Paul Singer, who is CEO of the management company, based in New York City.
-As of the first quarter of 2015, Elliott's portfolio is worth over $8 billion.
+The Elliott Corporation was founded by Paul Singer, who is co-CEO, president, and co-chief investment officer.

-By 2009 "more than one-third of Elliott’s portfolio was concentrated in distressed securities, typically in the debt of bankrupt or near-bankrupt companies."

-In October 2020 Singer announced that his firm was relocating its headquarters to West Palm Beach, Florida.
+Originally founded in New York City, the firm moved its headquarters to West Palm Beach, Florida in 2020.

 Overview

 Singer created Elliott Associates in January 1977, starting with $1.3 million from friends and family and choosing the Elliott brand as it is his middle name.
 In its earliest years, the firm focused on convertible arbitrage.
 Since the 1987 stock market crash and early 1990s recession, however, the firm has transitioned into a multi-strategy hedge fund.
 Elliott Associates manages $8.6 billion and is Elliott Management's primary domestic fund.

 The firm is currently closed to new investors.
-As of mid-2008, Elliott counted 175 employees in New York City, London, Tokyo and Hong Kong and is one of the oldest hedge funds under continuous management.
+As of mid-2024, Elliott counted 570 employees in New York City, London, Tokyo and Hong Kong and is one of the oldest hedge funds under continuous management.

 In a November 2014 investment letter, Elliott described optimism about U.S. growth as unwarranted.
 "Nobody can predict how long governments can get away with fake growth, fake money, fake jobs, fake financial stability, fake inflation numbers and fake income growth," Elliott wrote.
 "When confidence is lost, that loss can be severe, sudden and simultaneous across a number of markets and sectors."

 In 2015, Institutional Investor/Alpha magazine gave Elliott an A grade and the #9 ranking among hedge funds worldwide.

+A 2018 New Yorker profile of Elliott and Singer quoted Jonathan S. Bush, the CEO of an Elliott target company, as saying that when "he began to research Elliott online, the experience was like 'Googling this thing on your arm and it says, "You're going to die."'"